Threshold Rebalancing - The Evolution of Cryptocurrency Portfolio Management

 Threshold rebalancing in Shrimpy has a maximum frequency for which it can rebalance.
 This prevents situations where the market is rapidly moving and causing excessive trades to take place.
 This period is 15 minutes.
 That means if your portfolio rebalances, Shrimpy will not rebalance again for at least 15 minutes, even if your portfolio meets the requirements for a threshold rebalance.

 Automate your threshold rebalancing strategy with Shrimpy by signing up today!
-It’s free, so what are you waiting for - sign up here.
+It’s easy to get started, so what are you waiting for - sign up here.

-Shrimpy is a free application for constructing custom cryptocurrency index funds, rebalancing, and managing a diverse portfolio of digital assets.
+Shrimpy is an application for constructing custom cryptocurrency index funds, rebalancing, and managing a diverse portfolio of digital assets.
 Automate your portfolio by linking to any of the 16 crypto exchanges we support.

 Shrimpy’s Universal Crypto Exchange APIs are designed for developers.
 Integrating with our unified APIs gives you instant access to uniform endpoints for trading, data collection, user management, and more across every major cryptocurrency exchange.